DATSUN ENGINE PARTS SOURCES for 2017

-Beck Arnley has been a parts distributor since 1914, they don't manufacture parts.
-Due to their high quality and Nissan-like prices, I've always suspected they import parts from the same sources as modern day Nissan.
+Beck Arnley has been a parts distributor since 1914.
+Due to their high quality and Nissan-like prices, I've always suspected they import and rename parts from the same sources as modern day Nissan.
 A timing chain set of theirs I purchased in 2006 was labeled "Made in Japan", a welcome surprise.
-A main bearing set I bought was labeled "ACL" of Australia which is highly respected.
-I would make Beck your first choice after the dealer.
+A main bearing set I bought recently was labeled "ACL" of Australia which is highly respected.
+I've always trusted Beck parts for their high quality...even if its hard to know exactly who made the part.
+Rockauto used to carry Beck Arnley Datsun/Nissan parts but many are gone at this point.

-Borg Warner is a niche company nowadays and concentrates on high-quality electrical items such as voltage regulators and ignition parts.
-Their distributor caps and rotors use the coveted brass contacts and I bought a 240Z mechanical voltage regulator a while back which was very high quality.
+Borg Warner was well-known for their transmissions but today is a niche company nowadays and concentrates on high-quality electrical items such as voltage regulators and ignition parts.
+Their distributor caps and rotors use desirable brass contacts and I bought a 240Z mechanical voltage regulator a while back which was very high quality.
 Borg-Warner doesn't support T5 transmissions anymore, they sold the rights to Tremec in the 1990's and won't even respond to questions on them.

 DANA and CLEVITE